bizboz1981/CI3-flask-books/README.md

 - **PEP 8**: I used flake8 to format my python files according to PEP8 standards.
 I have exceeded the line length of 79 chars on a few considered occasions in app.py as strict adherence would have compromised readability.

 ## Deployment
-The application is deployed on GitHub Pages for frontend hosting.
-You can also deploy the Flask backend using Heroku.
+The application is deployed on Heroku.

 Please feel free to clone the project and use it for your own site.
 In order to do this: